jelson/aqi/README.md

    * Use `apt-get` to install `git`, `python3` and `python3-serial` .
 Use `git
      clone` to clone this repository into the `pi` user's home directory.

-   * Do a test run: run `/home/pi/aqi/v3/rpi-reader.py --url https://your-server:15000/data/
+   * Try running the sensor reader:
+       ```
+       /home/pi/aqi/v3/rpi-reader.py -v --url https://your-server:15000/data/ -s 1 -p 'password-you-picked'
+       ```
-     -s 1 -p 'password-you-picked'` The `-s 1` argument is the sensor ID number.
-If you have more than one sensor, give each a unique value.
+     The `-v` (verbose) argument tells the client to print sensor data as it arrives from the serial port; you should see a record about once every second.
+After 15 seconds it should try to push data to your server. `-s 1` means Sensor 1; if you have more than one sensor, give each a unique number.

    * If it works, arrange to have the Pi start rpi-reader.py automatically on each boot by adding it to systemd; an example config file is